-5.16.
-For the safety case context, the operating organization should describe the framework for the development of the safety case, including information on the following aspects:

-- (a) The legal and regulatory framework for the management of the waste, which may include international commitments (e.g. the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management [6] and the Code of Conduct on the Safety and Security of Radioactive Sources [7]) and national laws, regulations, policies and strategies on radioactive waste management, along with a description of their application to borehole disposal; - (b) The purpose of the safety case at this stage within the context of the step by step approach to the development of the borehole disposal facility, possibly supplemented with specific supporting objectives (e.g. relating to proposed changes to operations); - (c) The scope of the safety case at this stage, including which features, events and processes are included in the safety case and which are excluded, along with justifications of why.
+- 5.16.
+The operating organization should describe the safety case context, including information on the following aspects: - (a) The legal and regulatory framework for the management of the waste, which may include international commitments (e.g. the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management [6] and the Code of Conduct on the Safety and Security of Radioactive Sources [7]) and national laws, regulations, policies and strategies on radioactive waste management, along with a description of their application to borehole disposal; - (b) The purpose of the safety case at this stage within the context of the step by step approach to the development of the borehole disposal facility, possibly supplemented with specific supporting objectives (e.g. relating to proposed changes to operations); - (c) The scope of the safety case at this stage, including which features, events and processes are included in the safety case and which are excluded, along with justifications of why.
 The scope of the safety case might be influenced by aspects such as the site selection process, public engagement and acceptance, environmental and social impact assessment, operational and post-closure time frames, and the application of the graded approach to safety case development; - (d) The target audience for the safety case and how interested parties will be involved during the development of the safety case.